cryogars/goshawk/README.md

 ```

 - Please see `goshawk-pt1.bash` that compiles and runs it.
 NOTE: if your HPC lib are different -or changed- this may cause things to break..
 Most likely you will just need to find the correct module to load by searching the available cluster modules.
+- Also note, that libRadtran compiles with python2, and so your cluster will need to have that downloaded (see `goshawk-pt1.bash` )

 ## 7. Run the model :rocket:

-- The image can be ran with bash scripts (submit pts 1-3 .bash) (only recommended on cluster).
-At this time pipeline_pt1, pipeline_pt2.py, and pipeline_pt3.py need to updated manually for each new image.
+- The image can be ran with bash scripts (submit pts 1-3 .bash).
+- Note: this is made to run on Linux clusters managed by SLURM.

 Please note that variable `path_to_img_base` should look like the following (please use full path):